 The loans are not means-tested (income is not taken into account) and there is no credit check.

 To qualify for a loan you must:

-Aged 19-23: If you already have a level 3 qualification, you can choose to study another level 3 or above course and still qualify for the loan.
+Aged 19-23 if you already have a Level 3 qualification and applying to study for another Level 3 or above

 Eligible courses include: